w3c-fedid/FedCM/explorations/HOWTO-chrome.md

 ### Button Flow
 The button flow differs from the widget flow in several ways.
-The most significant difference is that the button flow is on the critical path of a user's sign-in journey.
+The most significant difference is that the button flow requires a user gesture such as clicking on a sign-in button.
 This means that a user must be able to successfully sign in with a federated account using this flow.
 In contrast, the widget flow is an optimized flow that can reduce sign-in friction.
 This means that if the widget flow is unavailable, a user can still click a "Sign in with IdP" button to continue.
 See